GNOME/glycin/README.md

 SPDX-License-Identifier: MPL-2.0 OR LGPL-2.1-or-later

-The camera raw loader uses the crate `libopenraw` which is LGPL-3.0-or-later.
-Given that it's only in a separate executable, only the `glycin-raw` binary falls under said license, and doesn't precludes using `glycin` under MPL-2.0 OR LGPL-2.1-or-later.
+The camera raw loader uses the crate `libopenraw` which is licensed as LGPL-3.0-or-later.
+The JPEG XL loader uses the `jpegxl-rs` and `jpegxl-sys` crates which are licensed as GPL-3.0-or-later.
+Given these are only separate executables, only the `glycin-raw` and the `glycin-jxl` binary falls under said licenses, and doesn't precludes using `glycin` under MPL-2.0 OR LGPL-2.1-or-later.
 This is not legal advice.